Towards Ultra-High-Rate Quantum Error Correction with Reconfigurable Atom Arrays: Discussion

 \section{Discussion}

 We have introduced a hardware-co-designed family of ultra-high-rate CSS codes that admits efficient implementation on reconfigurable atom arrays.
 Combined with a hierarchical decoder, these codes achieve circuit-level logical error rates close to the teraquop regime at a physical error rate of $p=0.1\%$.
+A heuristic finite-blocklength comparison further suggests that these constructions lie close to a practical Pareto frontier in their target block-length regime.
 Taken together, these results show that ultra-high-rate quantum error correction can achieve competitive performance in regimes relevant to many proposed utility-scale algorithms.

 There remains substantial room to improve both the code construction and the decoder.
 On the coding side, a broader exploration of the affine-permutation design space, as well as combinations with other constructions such as lifted products and balanced products~\cite{panteleev2019degenerate,breuckmann2020balanced}, may reveal a more favorable Pareto frontier between rate, distance, decoding performance, and implementation cost.
+Our finite-blocklength comparison suggests that the intermediate regime of a few hundred physical qubits may be a particularly promising target for such searches.
 On the decoding side, the present hierarchical pipeline is designed primarily to accelerate Monte Carlo simulations, but it may also be relevant for real-time decoding in slower platforms such as neutral atoms and trapped ions.
 As discussed in Appendix~\ref{app:hierarchical_decode}, the overall runtime overhead remains modest even when the fallback decoder is much slower, provided that fallback is invoked sufficiently rarely.
 This suggests improving both the accuracy of the early-stage decoders and their ability to reliably herald cases requiring fallback.
 Recent machine-learning decoders have also demonstrated both high speed and good accuracy, providing a promising alternative to our approach~\cite{bausch2024learning,bonilla2025neural,gu2026scalable,blue2025machine}.

 The present work focuses on memory performance, and an important next step is to extend these ideas to a full architecture for fault-tolerant quantum computation~\cite{yoder2025tour,webster2026pinnacle,he2025extractors}.
 Recent works have developed generalized surgery methods for Pauli-based computation on qLDPC codes~\cite{cohen2022low,cross2024improved,ide2025fault,williamson2024low,swaroop2024universal,zhang2024time}, with space overhead scaling nearly linearly in the weight of the target logical operator.
 A key challenge will therefore be to identify low-weight logical bases for these codes and to construct optimized surgery gadgets.
 It will also be important to explore more parallelized and time-efficient surgery schemes~\cite{zhang2024time,baspin2025fast,cowtan2025fast,xu2025batched,chang2026constant,zheng2025high}.
 In such architectures, the space-time cost of magic-state production and consumption is likely to become a major bottleneck, making more efficient magic-state production and consumption especially valuable~\cite{gidney2024magic,sahay2025fold,daguerre2024code}.
 More broadly, it will be interesting to understand whether the same ultra-high-rate philosophy pursued here for quantum memory can be extended to logical computation as well.
 We expect that further progress in code design, logical operations, decoding, and hardware co-design will bring high-rate fault-tolerant quantum computation closer to practical realization.